-4.6.2 Sub-Action 6-4.
+4.15.2 Sub-Action 15-4.
 Determination of wreckfish individual transferable quota program cost recovery fees.

-Typically, the collection of cost recovery fees is not expected to affect the physical or biological environment, nor have any impacts on the stock, associated species or protected species
+The determination of how cost recovery fees are calculated is not expected to affect the physical or biological environment, nor have any effects on the stock, associated species or protected species.
+There is not expected to be any difference in the biological effects under Alternative 1 (No Action), Alternative 2, and Alternative 3.